mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Consider a large variety of Web sites might depend upon a cloud hosting provider; if it were to become unavailable (whether for technical or other reasons), many people's experience of the Internet might be disrupted.
 Likewise, a mobile Internet access provider might have an outage that affects hundreds, thousands, or more of its users.
 In both cases, centralization is not indicated by the loss of availability or its scale, but it well might be if the parties relying on the function don't have reasonable options to switch to if they are unhappy with the availability of the service provided, or if friction against switching to an alternative is too great.

-Another example of this requirement for nuance regards competitive constraints.
-While making the Internet more competitive may be a motivation for many engineers, only courts (and sometimes, regulators) have the authority to define a relevant market and determine that particular behavior is anti-competitive.
-Furthermore, what might be considered undesirable centralization by the technical community might not attract competition regulation.
+Competitive constraints provide another example of a need for nuance.
+While making the Internet more competitive may be a motivation for many engineers, only courts (and sometimes, regulators) have the authority to define a relevant market and determine that a behavior is anti-competitive.
+What might be considered undesirable centralization by the technical community might not attract competition regulation.
 Conversely, what might attract competition regulation might not be of great concern to the technical community if other mitigations are felt to be adequate.

 ## Centralization Can Be Helpful {#necessary}